 Elaine….I now talk a lot about indigestion, heartburn, dyspepsia of all sorts since food that is not pre-digested with ample enzymes will ultimately rot and ferment in the gut causing all kinds of gases that will push up uncomfortable stomach acid.
 Often people associate this with having too much stomach acid.
 We know that no one has too much stomach acid and it is a proven fact that as we age, stomach acid decreases.
 Therefore, I focus on the inability to digest.
 This applies to all difficult-to-digest proteins not just gluten.

 Well, this is revelational!
-So taking antacids, then, really misses the mark!
-Thanks for the education, Caralyn; come back again soon!
+So taking antacids, then, really misses the mark, wouldn’t you say?
+Thanks for the education, Caralyn; come back soon!

 Caralyn Vessal is a student at the British Institute of Homeopathy

 email her: [email protected]

 Elaine Lewis, D.Hom., C.Hom.

 Elaine takes online cases!
 Write to her at [email protected]

 Visit her website: https://ElaineLewis.hpathy.com